Wednesday, October 31, 2012

 Running Time: 100 min.

 The first time I saw King Kong was when I was twelve years old.
 I was stayed up until three in the morning on a Saturday night to finally catch a film I had heard so much about throughout my childhood.
 Practically everyone knows about King Kong a top the Empire State Building, whether they have seen the film or not.
-The first forty minutes of the film is effective builds up to Kong’s first appearance, and I remember how being excited at seeing Kong for the first time of the film and when he made his appearance…I LAUGHED!
+The first forty minutes of the film effectively builds up to Kong’s first appearance, and I remember being excited that I was finally going to see Kong, BUT when he made his appearance…I LAUGHED!
 I thought to myself, “Wow!
 These effects are horrible.
 Kong looks like he’s made of clay.”
 However, as the film progressed, a funny thing happened…..
-I stopped thinking of Kong as a dated special effect and began to think of him as being a genuine character.
-Kong is a highly entertaining film, but it’s most amazing achievement is that somehow Willis O’ Brien and his team of animator were able to inject a personality and life into an 18 inch model covered with rabbit fur.
+I stopped thinking of Kong as a dated special effect and began to think of him as a genuine character.
+King Kong is a highly entertaining film, but it’s most amazing achievement is that somehow Willis O’ Brien and his team of animator were able to inject a personality and life into an 18 inch model covered with rabbit fur.
 Kong is a fully realized character; he goes through a whole array of emotions throughout the course of the film and, despite being the villain, his death at the end is truly heart breaking.
 King Kong is one of the most influential films ever made and it’s a tribute to directors Merian C. Cooper and Ernest B. Schoedsack that the film is just as popular today as it was eighty years ago.

 1. Jaws (1975)